oguzkaansari/Java-Sql-Desktop-Application/README.md

 # Java Sql Desktop Application - Water Sales

-This application is designed for a Water-Selling Company's customer management.
+This application is designed for a Water-selling company's customer management.

 ## Languages Used